a2roger/backup/w5_distributed/readme.md

 ## Create a Node webserver

-In your own repo (or in a temporary directory) create a folder called `server`.
+In your personal csfine383 repo, create a folder called `server`.

-Open the terminal, and navigate to inside this folder using the `cd` command (on MacOS you can right-click and select "Services/Open Temrinal Here")
+Open the terminal, and navigate to inside this folder using the `cd` command (on MacOS you can right-click and select "Services/Open Terminal Here").

 Use npm to "initialize" (init) a new Node project inside this folder using: